Logging to elmah.io from ServiceStack

 LogManager.LogFactory = new ElmahLogFactory(new NLogFactory());

 The above example assumes that you are already using NLog as the existing framework for logging.
-Wrapping different logger factories in each other and actually makes it possible to log errors through ELMAH and other types of messages like warnings and info messages through another logging framework.
+Wrapping different logger factories in each other and makes it possible to log errors through ELMAH and other types of messages like warnings and info messages through another logging framework.
 If you don’t need anything other than ELMAH logging, use the NullLogFactory instead of NLogFactory.

 That’s it!
-By installing both the ServiceStack.Logging.Elmah and elmah.io packages, you should have sufficient configuration in your web.config to start logging like a pro.
+By installing both the ServiceStack.Logging.Elmah and elmah.io packages, you should have sufficient configuration in your web.config to start logging errors.

 This article was brought to you by the elmah.io team. elmah.io is the best error management system for .NET web applications.
-We monitor your website, alert you when errors start happening and help you fix errors fast.
+We monitor your website, alert you when errors start happening, and help you fix errors fast.